Some Thoughts on the Subject of Vitamin B12

 So, almost all the tests may show that everything is OK, yet the person might still have low B12 and be struggling with the myriad of symptoms that can come from it, e.g. depression, fatigue, headaches, shortness of breath, diarrhoea, pins and needles, other neurological issues including paranoia and even psychosis to name but a few.
 Left untreated, low B12 can result in permanent nerve damage!

-To make matters even worse, if someone has been on any form of supplement containing B12, it can leave the serum levels of B12 elevated for a long time afterwards.
+To make matters even worse, if someone has been on any form of supplement containing B12, it can leave the serum levels of B12 elevated for a long time afterwards - in some cases 4 - 6 months!
 This latter point makes the testing of B12 in the blood relatively futile once any treatment is started and is therefore, not likely to result in any clear diagnosis.
-If someone has been supplementing with B12 tablets or patches, their blood level of B12 is likely to be high, yet they may have inadequate cellular levels of B12.
+If someone has been supplementing with B12 tablets or patches or sublingual tablets, their blood level of B12 is likely to be high, yet they may have inadequate cellular levels of B12.
+In many cases the B12 taken this way is bound to protein and just continues to circulate in the bloodstream, i.e. it doesn't get cleaved from protein and very little of it reaches the cells where it is needed.
 Hence, for someone with symptoms of low B12 it would be better to do the testing before any supplemental B12 is ever used.
 I have highlighted this last point as thyroid patients often take a lot of supplements in an attempt to ensure that they 'have enough of everything'.
 Whilst for most of the other things they might want to test, this won't cause much of an issue if the supplement is stopped first for a week or two prior to the testing, for B12 it makes a massive difference.

 I cannot stress the last point enough, so please read this paragraph.
 If you have not had a B12 test prior to taking any supplement containing B12, you will probably not have true serum B12 result (with all of its faults).
 If you are on some form of B12, your results are likely to be high.
 If they are high due to any supplementation your doctor may say you should stop the B12, but this is just serum B12 and not representative of the actual effectiveness of B12 (as there is no test for this).
 You could drink a bath-full of B12 and not have any problems - it is one of the safest supplements that we know of.